On Bidding with Securities: Risk Aversion and Positive Dependence: Risk Aversion

 \section{Risk Aversion}

 This section extends the result of \cite{DeMarzo2005} on revenue ranking of families of securities to risk averse buyers.
 In a second price auction, a buyer $n$ decides how much to bid solely based on his signal~$y_n$.
 We look for a symmetric equilibrium.
-We start by defining a function $s(y_1,z_1;\Phi)$ that will be used to characterize the bidding strategies of the buyers: \beq{s-sp} s(y_1, z_1;\Phi) \triangleq \{b : \E{u(X_1 - I - \phi(X_1,b)) | Y_1 = y_1, Z_1 = z_1} = 0 \}. \eeq The function $s$ is well defined because of Assumption \ref{assumption:ordered-security}.
-If bids are restricted to the family of securities $\Phi$, then $s(y_1, z_1;\Phi)$ is the highest bid that buyer~$1$ is willing to submit conditioned on his signal being $y_1$ and the highest signal of other buyers being $z_1$.
+We start by defining a function $s(y_1,z_1;\Phi)$ that will be used to characterize the bidding strategies of the buyers: \beq{s-sp} s(y_1, z_1;\Phi) \triangleq b : \E{u(X_1 - I - \phi(X_1,b)) | Y_1 = y_1, Z_1 = z_1} = 0. \eeq The uniqueness of $b$ in \eqref{eq:s-sp} follows from Assumption \ref{assumption:ordered-security}.
+The value $s(y_1, z_1;\Phi)$ is the security bid that makes buyer $1$ indifferent between acquiring and not acquiring the resource given his signal $y_{1}$ and the highest signal $z_{1}$ of the other buyers.
 Notice that the bid $s(y_1, z_1;\Phi)$ corresponds to buyer $1$'s willingness to pay an amount $\phi(x_1,s(y_1, z_1;\Phi))$ to the seller if $X_1 = x_1$.
-The next lemma characterizes some important properties of the function $s$.
+The next lemma characterizes an important property of the function $s$.